gotugboat/tugboat/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/gotugboat/tugboat)
 ![GitHub](https://img.shields.io/github/license/gotugboat/tugboat?color=blue)

 Tugboat is an open source command-line tool for building multi-architecture container images.
 Supported on popular platforms, Tugboat simplifies the process of creating images for different architectures.
-Create and deploy your images to popular container registries like Docker Hub, Quay (and more), or a self hosted private registry using just a few simple commands.
+Create and deploy your images to popular container registries like Docker Hub, Quay, and more; or a self hosted private registry using just a few simple commands.

 > Please note that the `main` branch may be in an unstable or even broken state during development.
 To get a stable version of the binary, see the [releases](https://github.com/gotugboat/tugboat/releases) page to download the latest version.